bavc/bavc-resources/docs/TemplateFolder/TemplateArticle.md

 [Link To a Page On This Site]({{ site.baseurl}}/docs/TemplateFolder/TemplateArticle.html) _This link just links back to this page, but notice the use of {{site.baseurl}}_

+If you want to link to a specific part of an article, hover your mouse over the Header of that section.
+A link icon should appear.
+You can the right-click and copy/paste this URL to link directly to the header of an article.

 Autoconverted link https://github.com/nodeca/pica (enable linkify to see)